databases-dundee/lab_activities/docs/lab-8-modelling.md

 If you run this, you should now have a 'recentComments' array in your post with the three most recent comments in order of recentness.
 Congratulations!
 This is the Subset Pattern, where we keep a subset of the most important things from another collection, to prevent us having to embed all of them.
 Have a look at the extra stages in the pipeline - the `$sort` sorts the comments by date in descending order, and the `$limit` limits it to the most three recent comments.

 ## The Polymorphic Pattern
-One of the nice things about MongoDB is what we call **polymorphic data**.
-You might have come across polymorphism in your previous modules - it basically means that we can treat things that are slightly different in the same way.
+One of the nice things about MongoDB is what we call **polymorphic data** - it basically means that we can treat things that are slightly different in the same way.
 Because we don't need the same fields in every document in our collection, this means we can store things together if we have more similarities than differences.

 Let's create a **likes** collection to store the likes of each of our posts (actually there's only one, but that'll do for now).